yevintheenura01/ReduceFileSize/README.md

 # PDF File Size Reducer

-A comprehensive Python toolkit that dramatically reduces PDF file sizes from 18MB to 2-3MB while preserving image quality and colors.
-Features multiple specialized compressors for different PDF types and interactive user interfaces.
+A streamlined Python toolkit that dramatically reduces PDF file sizes from 18MB to 2-3MB while preserving image quality and colors.
+Features an advanced universal compressor and diagnostic tools with interactive user interfaces.

 ## 🚀 Key Features

-- **🎯 Specialized Compressors**: Different tools for different PDF types (FlateDecode, JPEG, mixed content)
+- **🎯 Universal PDF Compressor**: Handles all PDF types (FlateDecode, JPEG, mixed content) in one tool
 - **🎨 Quality Preservation**: Smart color handling that preserves grayscale and color images correctly
-- **📊 Diagnostic Tools**: Analyze why a PDF can/cannot be compressed
+- **📊 Built-in Diagnostics**: Analyze why a PDF can/cannot be compressed
 - **💬 Interactive Interface**: No complex command-line arguments needed
 - **🔍 Smart Detection**: Automatically detects image types and applies optimal compression
 - **📈 Real-time Progress**: See compression progress and savings in real-time
+- **🧹 Clean & Simple**: Streamlined toolkit with just the essential tools

 ## 📦 Installation